 Middle Child Clubhouse

 Dining at Middle Child’s all-day hangout isn’t so dissimilar to hurling yourself into a millennial ball pit designed by someone who took an edible a couple hours prior.
 Except instead of plastic orbs, the MCCH ball pit is filled with cheeseburgers cascading with Russian dressing and okonomiyaki-esque latkes we’d like to build a house out of.
-The restaurant has perpetual birthday-party energy (People play pool in the middle of the dining room and the cocktails by Brandon Thrash are always well-made).
-Gather a crew of eight to 17 people and reserve Middle Child’s private burger club — called the 1000 Island Lounge — for $30 per person, or just stop by for a sandwich at lunch or sit at the bar and drink a glass of wine with your latke.
+The restaurant has perpetual birthday-party energy.
+(People play pool in the middle of the dining room and the cocktails by Brandon Thrash are always well-made.)
+Gather a crew of eight to 17 people and reserve Middle Child’s private burger club — called the 1000 Island Lounge — starting at $35 per person, or just stop by for a sandwich at lunch or sit at the bar and drink a glass of wine with your latke.
 1232 North Front Street.

 Meet the dependable neighborhood diner.
 Sulimay’s rocks with pancakes, breakfast sandwiches on long rolls, lots of scrapple and chipped beef, and a good selection of lunch sandwiches.
 632 East Girard Avenue.

 In its original spot (where Shackamaxon is now) Pizzeria Beddia accumulated long lines of dough fanatics waiting for 40 whole pies.
 The Pizzeria Beddia of our current day and age has things that the O.G.
 Beddia didn’t — like a reservation system, salads and wine, and, you know, tables.
 Thankfully, the pizza here is just as remarkable as it was back when it was annoying to procure, with a slice of tepid tomato pie that might just be one of our top-five favorite things to eat in the whole city and soft serve you can and should top with amaro.
-Bring a bunch of friends for a casual group dinner and check out their monthly Wine Camp events if you’re interested in learning about wine without feeling like you’re about to take a booze SAT test.
+Bring a bunch of friends for a casual group dinner — or book the two-hour private pizza and hoagie omakase in their Hoagie Room.
 1313 North Lee Street.

 This Fishtown deli and market has many talents: one is the everyday hoagies that rival all the old favorites.
 Another is the tomato pie, which Liberty Kitchen makes with Jersey tomatoes and, if it’s your thing, hand-stretched mozzarella.
-Go often and pick us up some 1244 North Front Street.
+Go often and pick us up some.
+1400 North Front Street.